 Parentification from Having Immature Parents

 Some of us have immature and emotionally limited parents.
 They are unable to ‘love us’ the way we need to be loved.
 This is a controversial statement in our culture, and yet, acknowledging reality could be the most bitter yet powerful medicine for our souls.

-Immature parents are not ‘bad people’, but children living in adults’ bodies, and therefore have limited capacity.
-They may do their best but still be unable to offer us what we need as children sufficiently.
+Immature parents are not ‘bad people’, but simply children living in adults’ bodies, and therefore have limited capacity.
+They may do their best but still be unable to sufficiently offer us what we need as children.

 As a child of an immature parent or parents, we are traumatized even when no one has actively done anything physical to harm us.
 It is the invisible pain that hurts the most.

 It is not about what was said, but what was not said — the praise, the affirmations, the positive feedback.